 Now that you have your seeds, get your seeds envelop and label it carefully;

 - I like to add the year I first grew the plant.

 I can’t wait to hear how your seeds do!

 Gardening is such an interesting process.
-If you follow me, you know that I have grown flowers and plants for many decades, but food is something that I started after and it has been life changing.
+If you follow me, you know that I have grown flowers and plants for many decades, but the food is something that I started after and it has been life-changing.